LuboO/iCalendar-parser_PA193_Rteam/README.md

  * The value of Method property ([3.7.2](https://tools.ietf.org/html/rfc5545#section-3.7.2)) is not validated nor checked, only stored.
  * When parsing an explicit period of time ([section 3.3.9](https://tools.ietf.org/html/rfc5545#section-3.3.9)), it is not checked whether the end date is after the start date.
  * When parsing a recurrence rule ([section 3.3.10](https://tools.ietf.org/html/rfc5545#section-3.3.10)), the type of the UNTIL part is not checked against the type of the DTSTART property.
 Next, the consistency of the UTC flag is not checked.
+ * It is not verified that a VTIMEZONE ([section 3.6.5](https://tools.ietf.org/html/rfc5545#section-3.6.5)) component exists for each timezone identifier reffered to in the document.
  * The ^-escaping mechanism specified in [RFC 6868](https://tools.ietf.org/html/rfc6868) is not implemented.
  * The parser works in two stages, where in the first stage the file/stream is initially parsed into a generic tree structure, which is then further processed and validated into the final object representation.
 Therefore it may load the entire file/stream into memory before rejecting the invalid syntax.